edgonzalesjr/SOC-Automation-Lab/README.md

 ### Skills Learned

 - Installation and Configuration
-  - Installation of Sysmon on Windows 10 client, Wazuh, Shuffle and TheHive
+  - Installation of Sysmon on Windows 10 client, Wazuh, Shuffle and TheHive.
-  - Troubleshooting of installation, setup and configuration issues
+  - Troubleshooting of installation, setup and configuration issues.

 - Server Configuration and Connectivity
-  - Configuring Wazuh, Shuffle, and TheHive
+  - Configuring Wazuh, Shuffle, and TheHive.
-  - Connecting Windows 10 client to Wazuh and verifying service status
+  - Connecting Windows 10 client to Wazuh and verifying service status.

 - Telemetry Ingestion and Threat Detection
-  - Configuring telemetry ingestion from Windows 10 client to Wazuh
+  - Configuring telemetry ingestion from Windows 10 client to Wazuh.
-  - Setting up Sysmon and editing configuration files for log collection
+  - Setting up Sysmon and editing configuration files for log collection.
-  - Creating custom alerts and managing detection for specific threats (e.g., Mimikatz)
+  - Creating custom alerts and managing detection for specific threats (e.g., Mimikatz).
-  - Restarting services and verifying alert functionality
+  - Restarting services and verifying alert functionality.

 - Integration and Automation
-  - Integrating Wazuh, TheHive and Shuffle for automated incident response
+  - Integrating Wazuh, TheHive and Shuffle for automated incident response.
-  - Automating alerts and notifications to analysts thru Email
+  - Automating alerts and notifications to analysts thru Email.
-  - Utilizing VirusTotal for hash and IP address reputation checks
+  - Utilizing VirusTotal for hash and IP address reputation checks.
-  - Configuring TheHive for case management
+  - Configuring TheHive for case management.
-  - Implementing real-time automated actions, such as IP blocking
+  - Implementing real-time automated actions, such as IP blocking.

 ### Tools Used